0382/CGcoefficient.jl/docs/src/formula.md

 \end{Bmatrix}
 ```

-This package use the 6j symbol above to calculate Racha coefficient.
+This package uses the 6j symbol above to calculate Racha coefficient.

 ## 9j symbol